-- ☑ The organisation documents the methods used to identify the individual strengths, needs, goals and aspirations of people using services. - ☑ Documented and implemented processes which ensure: - service planning is conducted in accordance with the type of services delivered30, and with regard for the anticipated duration of service delivery - service planning includes consideration of relevant decision making/guardianship/custody arrangements (including any statutory orders) that relate to individual service users, where relevant - service planning promotes quality of life, autonomy and independence of people using services and inclusion in their community. - ☑ Where service delivery requires individualised planning and support31 (such as case management, recovery/support planning), the organisation develops and implements an individualised plan, in conjunction with the person and their representatives / support persons (where relevant) that includes:
+- ☑ The organisation documents the methods used to identify the individual strengths, needs, goals and aspirations of people using services. - ☑ Documented and implemented processes which ensure: - Service planning is conducted in accordance with the type of services delivered34, and with regard for the anticipated duration of service delivery. - Service planning includes consideration of relevant decision making/guardianship/custody arrangements (including any statutory orders) that relate to individual service users, where relevant. - Service planning promotes quality of life, autonomy and independence of people using services and inclusion in their community. - ☑ Where service delivery requires individualised planning and support35 (such as case management, recovery/support planning), the organisation develops and implements an individualised plan, in conjunction with the person and their representatives / support persons (where relevant) that includes: - Strategies for meeting the individual's needs and achieving identified goals, including developing and maintaining skills relevant to the person's roles in the community. - The types/level/nature of support to be provided by the service.

-30 For Queensland Government funded services funded under the Child and Family and Community Services funding streams, service delivery requirements are detailed in Service Agreement - Funding and Service Details and the relevant Investment Specification available on the relevant department's website.
+34 For Queensland Government funded services funded under the Child and Family and Community Services funding streams, service delivery requirements are detailed in Service Agreement - Funding and Service Details and the relevant Investment Specification available on the relevant department's website.

-31 Applies where an organisation delivers services of a type that require formal/documented individualised planning and support (e.g. Access - Information, Advice and Referral and Community Support may not require development of an individualised plan).
+35 Applies where an organisation delivers services of a type that require formal/documented individualised planning and support (e.g. Access - Information, Advice and Referral and Community Support may not require development of an individualised plan).